frost0x/frost0x.github.io/index.md

 ---

 **NB.** I use LLMs with CoT prompting to help present my research.
 I provide the core ideas and structure in a stream-of-thought draft, then shape the final version through proofreading and fine-tuning.
-In other words, I embrace the future; I am AI native.
+Read at your own risk!